-ENVI 500 Independent Study in Environmental Studies
+ENVI 500 Independent Study in Environmental Studies 1-3 cr

 Open to juniors and seniors who wish to study a topic in depth.
 Written reports and frequent conferences with the advisor are required.

 Attributes: Environmental Studies (ENVI) Repeatable: Maximum of 12 credits